michellemcone/acs-engine/docs/kubernetes/windows.md

 Once you have those installed, make sure you can log into Azure.
 Open a new Terminal window, then run `az login`.
 It will have you log in to Azure in your web browser, then return back to the command line and show "You have logged in.
 Now let us find all the subscriptions to which you have access..." along with the list of subscriptions.

-##### ACS-Engine (Mac)
+##### AKS Engine (Mac)

-Windows support is evolving rapidly, so be sure to use the latest ACS-Engine version (v0.20 or later).
+Windows support is evolving rapidly, so be sure to use the latest AKS Engine version (v0.20 or later).

-1. Browse to the ACS-Engine [releases page](https://github.com/Azure/aks-engine/releases) on GitHub.
+1. Browse to the AKS Engine [releases page](https://github.com/Azure/aks-engine/releases) on GitHub.

 2. Find the latest version, and download the file ending in `-darwin-amd64.zip`.